Parabolic Harnack inequality for time-dependent non-symmetric Dirichlet forms: Non-symmetric perturbations

-\begin{remark} \begin{enumerate} \item The name ``first order skew form'' is perhaps not completely satisfactory since such a form can include a term associated with the second order part of the infinitesimal generator if that second order part is not symmetric.
-See Example \ref{ex:Euclidean} below.
-It refers to the fact that the skew form in question satisfies natural ``derivation type'' properties.
-Note that, not surprisingly, these derivation properties are not symmetric in the argument. \item By Proposition \ref{prop:F}, when $u_1, \ldots, u_m$ are in $\F \cap \mathcal C_{\mbox{ {c}}}(X)$ then $\Phi(u)$ and $\Phi_{x_i}(u)$ are in $\mathcal F_{\mbox{ {loc}}}$, for any $\Phi \in \mathcal C^2(\R^m)$. \end{enumerate} \end{remark}
+\begin{remark} In Example \ref{ex:Euclidean} below we give an example of a chain rule skew form on Euclidean Space $X = \R^n$.
+Note that, in this example, $\l_*$ includes terms of first order and terms of second order.
+In general, we are not able isolate the first order terms or the second order terms, and we therefore avoid the notion of ``order''.
+Instead, it makes sense to speak of a ``local non-symmetric form with symmetric strongly local part'' or of a ``strongly local non-symmetric form''. \end{remark}

-\begin{remark} When $\e_*$ is a non-symmetric local regular Dirichlet form, then its skew part is of first order with respect to the domain of the form itself, see \cite[Theorems 3.2 and 3.8]{HMS10}.
-Note that $\l(u,fv)$ is the same as $\langle L(u,v),f \rangle$ in their notation. \end{remark}
+\begin{remark} When $\e_*$ is a non-symmetric strongly local regular Dirichlet form, its skew-symmetric part is a chain rule skew form with respect to the domain of the form itself, see \cite[Theorems 3.2 and 3.8]{HMS10}.
+In this case, $\l_*(u,fv)$ is the same as $\frac{1}{2} \langle L(u,v),f \rangle$ in the notation of \cite{HMS10}.
+Though \cite{HMS10} is written in greater generality, it seems to us that they implicitly assume that $\langle L(u,v),f \rangle$ is skew-symmetric, in which case $\l_* = \e_*^{\mbox{ {skew}}} = \r_*$. \end{remark}